Last Updated on January 16, 2026 by Emma Fajcz | Published: December 30, 2022

 Made mostly in the Maremma, Crete Senesi, and Val d’Orcia, marzolino is a sheep’s milk cheese that gets aged for at least one month and up to six.
 The rind is a rusty red color from having been rubbed in tomato paste.
 The wheels of cheese are occasionally rotated against one another during the aging process, which gives them an almost-triangular shape.

-This is another cheese that’s available year-round.
-But you’ll be hard-pressed to find it outside the Chianti area where it’s made.
+This is another cheese that’s available year-round, but you’ll be hard-pressed to find it outside the Chianti area where it’s made.
 Marzolino has a flavor that some describe as sweet, like fresh milk, though it’s also said it can get “spicy with the seasoning process.”
 It pairs well with Chianti wine, naturally, as well as fresh fruit or jam.